- How do I apply?

 I am a Polish student who participated in the program.
 How do I get my grades?Polish students will receive a certificate with the courses and grades received for each.
 These are usually mailed out in late - September.

 Who participates in the program?American and Canadian law students, Polish law students and European LL.M. students all study together.
+Due to the COVID-19 pandemic, the 2020 International Business and Trade Summer Law Program in Krakow, Poland, was cancelled in the interest of the health and safety of our participants and faculty.
 In 2019, 9 American and 20 Polish students participated.
 In 2018, 27 students participated in the program.
 Fourteen students came from U.S. schools, which included 11 from CUA, one each from California Western School of Law, Rutgers, and University of Houston.
 Of the 13 Polish students, four are seeking the LL.M. in American Law through a program offered by CUA Law in cooperation with the Jagiellonian University in Krakow, Poland.
 In 2017, the program enrolled 13 participants, four of whom came from the U.S. schools: two Catholic University students, one from Widener Law School, and, one from Western State University College of Law, Calif., and nine Polish students, three of whom are pursing the CUA-JU LL.M. in American Law.
 In summer 2016, eighteen students participated in the program; the student body consisted of five American law students and one LL.M. student, all from Catholic University, and 13 Polish law students (one of whom was working on the CUA-JU LL.M. in American Law) who came from different law schools through Poland.
 In Summer of 2015, eighteen American (all from CUA with the exception of one Fordham University law student) and seventeen Polish students participated in the program.
 In the Summer of 2014, fourteen students enrolled in Catholic University's JD Program participated in the Krakow Program.
 In 2013, seventeen American students participated in the program; eleven students were from CUA and six came from other U.S. law schools: Liberty, Ohio Northern, Vermont, Texas Wesleyan, Geroge Washington and Univ. of Baltimore.
 In the Summer of 2014, eighteen Polish law students joined the Krakow Program, while in 2013, nineteen Polish law students participated in the program.
 In the past, students have participated from the following schools: American, Ave Maria, Boston College, Chicago-Kent, Cleveland Marshall, Detroit Mercy, Cooley, Fordham, Georgetown, George Washington, Illinois, Harvard, Loyola, Montana, New York, Notre Dame, Pepperdine, St. John's, Suffolk, Syracuse, William Mitchell and more.
 Polish students have come from the Universities of Torun, Lodz, Warsaw, Lublin, Szczecin, Wroclaw & Poznan.